 Natural selection is not expected in state assessment.

-[Note: MS-LS1-1 and MS-LS1-2 are found in Grade 6.
+[Note: MS-LS1-1, MS-LS1-2, and MS-LS1-3 are found in Grade 6.
 MS-LS1-5 and MS-LS1-7 are found in Grade 8.
 MS-LS1-6 and MS-LS1-8 from NGSS are not included.]

 LS2.
 Ecosystems: Interactions, Energy, and Dynamics

 7.MS-LS2-1.
-Analyze and interpret data to provide evidence for the effects of periods of abundant and scarce resources on the growth of organisms and the number of organisms (size of populations) in an ecosystem.
+Analyze and interpret data to provide evidence for the effects of periods of abundant and scarce resources on the growth of organisms and the size of populations in an ecosystem.

 7.MS-LS2-2.
 Describe how relationships among and between organisms in an ecosystem can be competitive, predatory, parasitic, and mutually beneficial and that these interactions are found across multiple ecosystems.